 One of the most important aspects of working out that commonly gets overlooked is the principle of progressive overload.
 Often thought of as something associated only with bodybuilding, progressive overload is a core element of any successful workout routine, no matter what your goals may be.

-Unfortunately, with lots of people incorrectly believing that they need to steer clear of all aspects of bodybuilding if they don’t want to develop big muscles, it is a principle that many don’t fully grasp.
+Unfortunately, lots of people incorrectly believe that they need to steer clear of all aspects of bodybuilding if they don’t want to develop big muscles.
+It is a principle that many don’t fully grasp.
 With that in mind, we want to help you get a better understanding of progressive overload.

-We will explain exactly what it is and the benefits it offers, while showing you how to implement it into your own workouts.
-This will give you the ability to optimise your workouts and achieve the most impressive results possible moving forwards.
+We will explain exactly what it is and the benefits it offers while showing you how to implement it into your own workouts.
+This will give you the ability to optimize your workouts and achieve the most impressive results possible moving forwards.

 What Is Progressive Overload?

 Progressive overload is an effective technique used by people participating in physical workouts to build physical strength, size, or endurance.
-The goal of the routine is to create more musculoskeletal strength, helping you to complete more difficult workouts, ensuring the cycle of progress continues.
+The goal of the routine is to create more musculoskeletal strength, helping you to complete more difficult workouts and ensuring the cycle of progress continues.

 While progressive overload is most commonly used in strength training, it can also be used effectively in other disciplines as well.
 The most common usage of the principle outside of strength training is seen among individuals who want to focus on building size or endurance.

 There are a number of benefits that you can expect to achieve from using progressive overload.
 First of all, you are not trying to immediately push your body far beyond its limit.
 This means that you can safely use progressive overload to increase the intensity of your workout regime with very little risk.